Warriewood Wetlands

 If you’re wanting coffee and a bite to eat after your walk you’ll find all this and more in Warriewood Square, just around the corner from Katoa Reserve.

 If you’re looking for a longer walk in similar surrounds, you can’t go past the Narrabeen Lakes Trail just a little way up Pittwater Rd.
-For a beach walk, try the pretty walk from Long Reef to Dee Why.
+For a beach walk, try the walk from Long Reef to Dee Why.

 Previous